wp-plugins/flyzoo/readme.txt

 ###Live Support###

-Meet your visitors, see where they came from and what page they are on: **Live support chat** has proven itself essential to increase conversions and drive sales.
+Meet your visitors, see where they came from and what page they are on: **live support chat** has proven itself essential to increase conversions and drive sales.

 The most important insights are available at a glance: